mara/mara-example-project-2/README.md

 &nbsp;

-## Getting started
+## Installation

-Python and PostgreSQL are required for the project.
+Python and PostgreSQL are the main requirements of the project.
 They can be run via [Docker](#running-python-and-postgresql-via-docker) or installed [natively](#installing-python-and-postgresql-natively).

 ### Running Python and PostgreSQL via Docker